 See the post > Maximizing the events lifecycle on LinkedIn Home to the world's largest professional community, LinkedIn has the ecosystem and features to help make any event a success.
 Here are actions you can take before, during and after your event to maximize its value.
-Before the event - Share the event with your Page followers using organic post targeting.
-You can target your invitation post by language, location, function, seniority, industry and company size. - Broaden your reach beyond your Page followers.
+Before the event - ✓ Share the event with your Page followers using organic post targeting.
+You can target your invitation post by language, location, function, seniority, industry and company size. - ✓ Broaden your reach beyond your Page followers.
 Page admins can invite their first-degree profile connections to attend an event. - Email your event URL to an existing target list of attendees.
-You can also share your event URL via most traditional marketing channels. - Start a conversation in your event feed and recommend the post to attendees.
-By posting to your event feed, you can kickstart preevent conversations and drive buzz for the upcoming content.
+You can also share your e vent URL via most traditional marketing channels. - Amplify your organic promotion with paid advertising.
+Use Single Image Ads to reach and engage your target audience and amplify organic efforts.
+Learn more. - ✓ Start a conversation in your event feed and recommend the post to attendees.
+By posting to your event feed, you can kickstart pre-event conversations and drive buzz for the upcoming content.
 Recommend posts to attendees up to two times per week to ensure they are notified of the conversation.
+You can share images, videos, documents, polls, and more in the event feed.

-Coming later this year, capture registrations directly on Linkedln.
-Collect accurate information (email, industry, etc.) from your event attendees with a pre-filled Lead Gen Form.
+Coming soon: Capture registrations directly on LinkedIn.
+Collect accurate information (name and email) from your event registrants with a pre-filled digital form.

-During the event

-Stream multiple sessions.
-You can notify attendees of a live broadcast within a LinkedIn Event up to four times per day, which is helpful if you're conducting a multi-session event.

-Share highlights to the event feed.
+During the event - Stream multiple sessions.
+You can go live into a LinkedIn Event up to four times per day, which is helpful if you're conducting a multi-session event.
+This will trigger a notification to your audience every time you go live, up to four times. - Share highlights to the event feed.
 Amplify and promote engagement by sharing quotes, images and other highlights from the live event to the LinkedIn Event feed.

-After the event

-Drive post-event engagement.

-Share a survey or ask attendees what they'll take away from the content, and promote community by encouraging attendees to connect and network with each other.
+After the event ✓ Drive post-event engagement.
+Share a poll or survey or ask attendees what they'll take away from the content.
+Promote community by encouraging attendees to connect and network with each other.
 Don't forget to recommend the most important posts to your attendees.